samoli/cyclegrid/README.md

 ## Why?

-- To help spot possible routes that might be suitable for children or cyclists who do not want to interact with traffic.
+- To help discovery of pleasant cycle routes in your area that minimise traffic interaction
-- To find a place to live that has access to a useful car-free cycle network
+- To find a place to live that has proximity to a useful car-free cycle network
-- To identify possible improvements to the local network that could open up access
+- To identify possible improvements to the local network that could connect it to useful routes

 ## What will the routes be like?